-Plugins can be a great solution with issues like this because the plugin – if it’s well thought-out and providing they have access to any APIs needed – should check for the latest style sheet and reference that.
+Plugins can be a great solution with issues like this because the plugin - even if it's a third party plugin - providing it has access to any APIs needed - should check for the latest style sheet and reference that.

 And naturally, you'd expect this functionality from any plugin that claims to integrate with Font Awesome.

-In the video, I searched my plugins area for ‘font awesome’ and pulled up a few relevant results.
+In the video, you can see me search my plugins area for 'font awesome' and pulling up a few relevant results.
 So I chose one randomly and installed it.

 This is the Font Awesome plugin I chose for this test

-Now, out-of-the-gate, this plugin didn’t appear to fix my issue.
-I still saw Font Awesome not working.
+Now, out-of-the-gate, this plugin didn't appear to fix my issue.
+I still saw that Font Awesome was not working.
 I still had an icon not showing in my WordPress menu.

-But I did notice a setting in the plugin that you can set for it to always pull in the latest version.
+But then I noticed a setting in the plugin that you can set for it to always pull in the latest version.

 This seems to verify my suspicion that at least some of these missing icon issues are down to referencing an out of date stylesheet.